 Mr Brian Piesse

-Mr Piesse has over 20 years experience in executive management and market and business development within agricultural and other industries.
-He is currently the Managing Director and owner of a private company and holds positions on advisory boards, including the South West Development Commission and Edith Cowan University Advisory Board.
+Mr Piesse is a Muresk Institute graduate in agriculture with over 20 years executive management experience within multi-national agricultural and other related industries.
+He is currently the Managing Director and owner of a private company and holds positions on advisory boards, including the South West Development Commission, Edith Cowan University (South West) and Chair of the CY O’Connor Institute Agribusiness Advisory Committee.
+He is a former CRC for Soil & Land Management advisory board member.
 Mr Piesse was appointed for a three-year term from January 2013 to December 2015.

 Ms Jacqui Purvis

 Ms Purvis has extensive experience in environmental consultancy and has worked and volunteered within the community in bushcare and environmental education for over 20 years.
 She is currently managing the Parks and Reserves teams within the City of Albany and also assists with promoting bushcare within the Albany Community.
 Ms Purvis was appointed for a three year term from July 202 to July 2015.

 Mark Webb was appointed Chief Executive Officer of the Botanic Gardens and Parks Authority on 23 November 2004.
 Mr Webb joined the BGPA in October 1998 as Director, Living Collections.
 He has extensive experience in horticultural research, public and private sector management and business.
 He is a member of the International Society for Horticultural Science and sits on a number of local, national and international committees and boards.

 There are over 200 staff employed by the Botanic Gardens and Parks Authority, including permanent, part-time, casual and contract staff.
 You may be interested in the Organisational Structure which details the reporting relationships and provides an overview of positions in the three directorates: Horticulture and Conservation, Business and Visitor Services, and Science.